LynchLab/MAPGD/README.md

 <h5> Changes </h5>

 There have been a lot changes from 0.3.
 The format of input and output files has changed, and previous formats are no longer supported.
 The name of the 'ei' command has been changed to allele, and the 'ep' and 'cp' are now both part of the 'pooled' command.
-A standard file interface has been created (map-file) which handels all our reading and writing needs.
-The pro-file interface has been depricated.
+A standard file interface has been created (map-file) which handles all our reading and writing needs.
+The pro-file interface has been deprecated.

 <h3> Quick start </h3>
 After clicking the "Download MAPGD.zip" button you will be prompted to save or open the file MAPGD-master.zip.
 Save this this file to the directory of your choice, then go to this directory in a terminal, for example /home/matthew/Downloads/